 Here is the Nikko Circuit track.
 So with a quick view we see is an easy level track that make it very fun.
 Both cars and bikes use it for trackday, drifting events and amateur races.

-Here us a typical japanese image with a pure japanese circuit y some pure japanese cars.
-Well knonw by local drifters Nikko circuit isn’t as popular as Ebisu for people and maybe only if you are a really japanese-car-enthusiast would heard about it.
+Here it is a typical japanese photo with a pure japanese circuit and some pure japanese cars.
+Well known by local drifters Nikko circuit isn’t as popular as Ebisu for people and maybe only if you are a really japanese-car-enthusiast would heard about it.

 Nikko Circuit track